napari/napari.github.io/fundamentals/viewer.md

 viewer.layers
 ```

-This object can be indexed into like a normal list using an `int`
+This object can be indexed like a normal list using an `int`
 or using the `str` name of the layer as follows

 ```python